johnno1962/ASCII/README.md

 ```
 This switch statment shows the imitations of this approach
 that invalid code intentded to match the non-ASCII character
 `é` which will never work is able to compile.
-This approach
-was suggested by user @michelf on the swift-evolution forums.

 ### ImplicitASCII module.

 A different approach is taken if you import the `ImplicitASCII`
 module.
 It defines a minimal set of operators to compare a
-`UInt8` value driectly to a `UnicodeScalar` (generall a double
+`UInt8` value directly to a `UnicodeScalar` (generally a double
 quoted string literal).

 In this way. the `.ascii` property does not need to be used but
 note that if a value is compared against a non-ASCII literal
-or there is a switch with a non-ASCII case this approach can
+or there is a switch with a non-ASCII case this approach will
-crash your program.
+crash your program during `DEBUG` and ignore the case for a
+`Release` build.
 This can be perceived as a feature or not
 depending on your viewpoint.